chiemezie1/BlogHorizon/horizonclient/README.md

   - `App.js`: The main entry point of the application.
   - `index.js`: Renders the React app into the HTML root element.

+## Styling with Tailwind CSS

+The frontend of BlogHorizon is styled using **Tailwind CSS**, a utility-first CSS framework that allows for rapid development and customization.
+Tailwind CSS classes are used to style components and create responsive layouts.

 ## Getting Started

 1. **Clone the Repository**: Begin by cloning this repository to your local machine.